-Leslie Tarnacki, VP and GM, WFS: A WorkForce Software Company, says, “The Aberdeen Group found that organisations not actively managing absence are subject to several overlapping costs.”
+Leslie Tarnacki, VP and GM, WorkForce Software, says, “The Aberdeen Group found that organisations not actively managing absence are subject to several overlapping costs.”
 While HR managers spend approximately two hours per week on absence-related tasks, line managers spend almost as much time on tasks such as finding last-minute replacement workers and communicating with HR about employees taking time off.

 “The same study showed that some organisations call in temporary workers and some simply accept that the work won’t get done.
 The majority, however, rely on existing staff or supervisors to provide coverage, which can result in unplanned overtime costs.”

 Top-performing organisations are integrating absence management tools to relieve the financial and emotional burden of handling short- and long-term employee absences.
-WFS Australia has identified four key reasons to automate absence management:
+WorkForce Software has identified four key reasons to automate absence management: